h43z/writeups/0922-intigriti.md

 </script>
 ```

 This was a long journey!
-You can shoot me a message [@h43z](https://twitter.com/h43z) or open a PR if
+You can shoot me a message [@h43z](https://twitter.com/h43z) or open an github issue if
-you have any questions.
+you have any question.